 At the End of the World on Re-Election Day

 On the way to the southernmost point in the US (Ka Le on Hawaii's Big Island), you travel roads that seem to go to nowhere and yet the beauty leaves you gasping.
 Such is the road past Pahoa on the southeastern peninsula of Hawaii's Big Island.
 Kapoho is one of many places on the island that vibrate with the power of surf immediately in front of you.
-You can study tide pools and the movements of little black crabs while standing just a few feet away from roaring, huge waves. and filled with power the ocean can be, while letting you be safely just feet away, protected by volcanic flow hardened into sharp rocks.
+You can study tide pools and the movements of little black crabs while standing just a few feet away from roaring, huge waves.

 In this case, the setting sun cast a very special glow over the eastern seashore.
 I'd never seen anything like it and I'm not sure my camera had either.